Vitamin K2 and Teeth: What the Conflicting Research Really Means

 We’re always monitoring the latest research to keep our content current.
 Here’s what recent studies show:

 A 2022 meta-analysis of 16 studies involving 6,425 postmenopausal women found K2 supplementation improved bone mineralization and increased bone strength.
 While not a dental study, jawbone is bone tissue—the same mechanisms logically apply.
-Research suggests 90-300 mcg daily of K2 (MK-7 form) for optimal bone health benefits.
+Many bone-health studies use vitamin K2 doses in the 90-300 mcg daily range.

 Recent 2024 research examined K2’s anti-inflammatory effects.
 Since inflammation drives gum disease, K2’s anti-inflammatory properties could theoretically support gum health, though studies specifically on oral inflammation are needed.